NoahatYu/osHw3/os_hw4/README.md

 	• Figuring out where the root directory, the current directory, and the FAT were.
 	• Dealing with signed and unsigned ints and converting to little endian in java.
 	• Reading across multiple clusters.
+	• Writing to a file and the fat table.

 Sources used: